China to investigate U.S., South Korean solar materials imports

 "Lowering, not artificially raising, the cost of solar should be a global goal," the group's president, Jigar Shah, said in an emailed statement.

-(Additional reporting by Christoph Steitz in Frankfurt and Alexandra Hudson in Berlin; Editing by Paul Tait and Michael Perry)
+(Reporting By Michael Martina and Leonora Walet; Editing by Paul Tait and Michael Perry)